jashieh/notes/Graphs.md

 Given a graph with weighted edges and nodes, find the shortest path from source node to another node.

 # Topological Sorting

+# Heaps
+What is a heap?
+* A partially ordered data structure.
+* Root of tree is either max or min (max or min heap)